 This course is designed to prepare the exercise leader to work with people with arthritis.
 Developed in collaboration with the Arthritis Foundation, this course examines the common types, signs, symptoms, and special considerations of arthritis/rheumatic diseases.
 Exercise programming and instruction for people with arthritis is discussed and practiced.
-Students will participate in six hours of fieldwork as part of this curriculum. .5 class hours and 1.5 laboratory hours
+Students will participate in six hours of fieldwork as part of this curriculum.

-Prerequisites: HFN 134 or HFN 183, or HFN 180 and HFN 181 or Industry

-Certification in Group Exercise or Personal Training or permission of instructor or department chair
+Prerequisite(s): HFN 134 or HFN 183, or HFN 180 and HFN 181 or Industry Certification in Group Exercise or Personal Training or permission of instructor or department chair